 This process of mentoring can be seen between women all around us, for years older women in families have taught younger women how to keep a household, passed on good recipes, assisted with childbirth, given advice on raising children and nourishing a marriage.
 But there are also intentional processes where one woman has purposefully drawn alongside another and walked with her through a journey.
 Perhaps she lost a child, got divorced, had cancer etc.

-It includes such concepts as: discipling; teaching; coaching; sponsoring; modelling; guiding; etc but is very different to a “program of mentoring” as often described in business circles.
+It includes such concepts as: making disciples; teaching; coaching; sponsoring; modelling; guiding; etc but is very different to a “program of mentoring” as often described in business circles.

 A mentor is someone who is :